Indian Diet After Miscarriage

 Miscarriage can cause women to feel fatigued and anaemic.
 In case of excessive bleeding due to miscarriage, an iron deficiency may occur in the body.
 Hence, it is important to consume iron-rich foods to ensure that the iron level in the body is maintained.

 Therefore, vegetarians should consume iron-rich foods from plant sources and meat eaters should consume iron-rich foods from both, plant sources and animal sources.
-Dal with whole-wheat rotis or basmati rice is rich in iron.

 2. Calcium-rich Foods